AVKavan/WeatherApp-Flutter/README.md

 ## Installation steps

-Download the app to your device using this link [Know Your Weather](https://weather-app-81dc6.firebaseapp.com/) *It can also be installed by
+Download the app to your device using this link [Know Your Weather](https://weather-app-81dc6.firebaseapp.com/).

+It can also be installed by
  - Downloading this repository to you local repo.
  - Then run it on Android Studio or Vscode using `flutter run` to simulate it on the connected device.